fiddleHeads/spatial-reference/content/choosing-projection.md

 <figure>
   <img src="../images/lambert.jpg"
   alt="Lambert">
-  <figcaption><a href="https://gisgeography.com/conic-projection-lambert-albers-polyconic/">The Lambert Conformal Conic projection is well suited to conformal mapping of land masses in mid-latitudes with an east-west orientation, such as the U.S. or Canada. <a> <a href="https://gisgeography.com/">GISGeography.</a> </figcaption>
+  <figcaption><a href="https://gisgeography.com/conic-projection-lambert-albers-polyconic/">The Lambert Conformal Conic projection is well suited to conformal mapping of land masses in mid-latitudes with an east-west orientation, such as the U.S. or Canada. <a href="https://gisgeography.com/">GISGeography.</a> </figcaption>
 </figure>

 <p>&nbsp;</p>